Session 1 - Module A: Advanced Agent Patterns¶

 }

-The final integration step combines individual agent results into a cohesive response that addresses the original complex task comprehensively.
+The final integration step combines individual agent results into a cohesive data processing outcome with comprehensive metrics for pipeline monitoring and optimization.

-Task analysis uses the LLM to understand which specialized agents are needed:
+Task analysis uses the LLM to understand which specialized data processing agents are needed:

-"""Analyze what types of agents are needed for this task"""
+"""Analyze what types of data processing agents are needed for this task"""

 analysis_prompt = f"""

-Analyze this task and determine what types of specialized agents would be needed:
+Analyze this data processing task and determine what types of specialized agents would be needed:

 Task: {task}